dhruvg029/GenerativeAI-Bootcamp/README.md

 To explore these projects, you need a solid understanding of Python and an enthusiasm for Generative AI terminology.

 **Environment Setup:**
 It is highly recommended to use an isolated virtual environment.
-You can use conda by downloading [Anaconda Navigator](https://www.anaconda.com/download) but recently `uv` has been in great demand as well.
+You can use conda through installation of [Anaconda Navigator](https://www.anaconda.com/download) but recently `uv` has been in great demand as well.
 You can install uv package on your local desktop using the command `pip install uv` and you are all set!

 **Using Conda:**
 ```bash